prolific-dev/RiskGame/README.md

 In this project we will implement our own version of the public and well-known "Risk Game".
 Therefore, we are going to use Scala as our primary programming language.
-Along this course we will utilize and learn about several Software-Engineering techniques to keep our Code scalable and testable to assure quality.
+Along this course we will utilize and learn about several Software-Engineering techniques to keep our Code more scalable and testable, so we can assure and guarantee quality.